wooorm/xdm/readme.md

-This is mostly things I wrote for `@mdx-js/mdx` which are not slated to be released (soon?) plus some further changes that I think are good ideas (source maps, ESM only, defaulting to an automatic JSX runtime, no Babel, smallish browser size, more docs, esbuild and Rollup plugins).
+This is mostly things I wrote for `@mdx-js/mdx` which are not slated to be released (soon?) plus some further changes that I think are good ideas (source maps, ESM only, defaulting to an automatic JSX runtime, no Babel, smallish browser size, more docs, import/exports in evaluate, esbuild and Rollup plugins).

 There are also some cool experimental features in [👩‍🔬 Lab][lab]!